for-GET/http-decision-diagram/v4/README.md

 ## `is_method_trace : in`

-Return TRUE if the `Request.method` is TRACE; FALSE otherwise.
+Return TRUE if the `method :var` is TRACE; FALSE otherwise.

 ## `trace_sensitive_headers :var`